jofus101/jofus101.github.io/_drafts/swimming-in-all-directions.md

 Then I graduated and got a job.

-I don't know if it was exhaustion from 4 years of running around, or the impression that I was supposed to exclusively pursue a career, but I stopped swimming in all directions.
+I don't know if it was exhaustion from 4 years of running around, or the impression that as an *adult* I was supposed to exclusively pursue a career, but I stopped swimming in all directions.
 I felt as if I had so many potential options, none of which had a clear college-like path, that to swim towards any goal meant I would be farther away from the rest of them.
+This was paralyzing to my newly graduated and freed self.
+What if I chose the wrong direction?
+I couldn't see a clear path in any direction so how was I to choose?

+Around the new